The modular structure of MTR/SASSI is specifically designed for practical applications with the following characteristics:

 The (probabilistic) post-processor RANDOM is in many respects similar to the program module MOTION.
 However, instead of inputting the time history of the control motion, it takes a power spectral density (PSD) function of this motion as input.
 It then calculates the root mean square (RMS) and power spectral density (PSD) responses of the structure. (back to top)

-The program module RIMP reads the flexibility matrices from Tape 7 (obtained through Mode 3 in ANALYS) and the geometry of the rigid foundation system from the input data file.
-Then, for each specified frequency, it calculates the corresponding foundation impedance and compliance matrices.
+The program module RIMP reads the flexibility matrices from Tape 7 (obtained through Mode 3 in ANALYS) and the geometry of each rigid foundation unit from the input data file.
+Then, for each specified frequency, it calculates the corresponding foundation impedance and compliance matrices through rigid body transformation.
 The selected impedance and compliance components may be further interpolated to obtain smooth functions.
-The results of RIMP analysis are printed out as well as saved on output Tape IMP (for impedance) and CMP (for compliance) for plotting purposes or for later processing in the program module FBASE. (back to top)
+The results of RIMP analysis in terms of rigid foundation impedance and compliance matrices are printed out for each computed frequency.
+In addition, selected impedance and compliance functions may be saved on Tape IMP (for impedance) and CMP (for compliance) for plotting purposes or for later processing in the program module FBASE. (back to top)

 The program module DISIMP computes the uncoupled frequency-dependent distributed foundation impedance at all foundation interaction degrees-of-freedom from separate loading in the x-, y- and z-directions.
 This program is executed in preparation for running the program module FRMFDI.
 The distributed foundation impedance is similar to the modulus of subgrade reaction.
 It consists of a complex diagonal matrix which is calculated by dividing the subgrade reaction forces by the corresponding subgrade displacements at each foundation interaction degree-of-freedom for each frequency of analysis.